-Sugary drinks are one of the most prevalent sources of sugar, so whether it’s fruit juice or carbonated drinks, children are getting way too much sugar in their diets – particularly fructose which is worst of all, as it places a massive burden on the liver.
-The terrifying thing is that more and more children are being diagnosed with non-alcoholic fatty liver disease (NAFLD) – which is a result of too much fructose in the diet.
-There is a powerful link too between allergies, asthma and other respiratory problems and the consumption of sugar.
+Sugary drinks are one of the most prevalent sources of sugar.
+Whether it’s fruit juice or carbonated drinks children are getting way too much sugar in their diets.
+Particularly fructose which is worst of all as it places a massive burden on the liver.
+The terrifying thing is that more and more children are being diagnosed with non-alcoholic fatty liver disease (NAFLD).
+Which is a result of too much fructose in the diet.
+There is a powerful link between allergies, asthma and other respiratory problems and the consumption of sugar.

-An analysis of 860 children and 1,142 adolescents in the 2005-2006 National Health and Nutrition Examination Survey (NHANES) provided some evidence of an association between allergy and high intake of sugary drinks with excess free or added fructose, including apple juice, non-diet fruit and non-diet soft drinks.
+An analysis of 860 children and 1,142 adolescents in the 2005-2006 National Health and Nutrition Examination Survey (NHANES) provided some evidence of an association between allergy and high intake of sugary drinks with exces fructose.
+This includes apple juice, non-diet fruit and non-diet soft drinks.
 Allergic symptoms included blocked/runny nose, sneezing (not due to a cold), itchy rashes and sinus infections over a period of 6 months in a 12-month period.
-The researchers found:

 - Children drinking non-diet sugary fruit drinks at least 5 times per week had 2.5 times greater odds to have allergic sensitization compared with children consuming these 1-3 times per month.

 - Adolescents drinking high-free or added fructose beverages 1-4 times per week or at least 5 times per week were 5 times more likely to have allergic symptoms compared with adolescents who rarely consumed sugary drinks.

 - Teens drinking apple juice at least 5 times per week were twice as likely to have allergic sensitization.